Defining Security Rules

 Creating Ingress Rules (and Open Ports)

-You must open certain ports on Big Data Service clusters to allow access to services like Apache Ambari, Cloudera Manager, and Hue.
+You must open certain ports on Big Data Service clusters to allow access to services like Apache Ambari, Hue, and JupyterHub.
 Configure these ports in the security ingress rules that apply to a cluster.

 For information on creating an ingress rule, see Security Rules with the following content specific for Big Data Service: